-In the late 1900s, the discovery of a new mineral in London led to conflict The Kingdom of Albion has been split in two by a massive wall separating the east and west.
-The tension between the Commonwealth and the monarchy wears thin, and both sides have spies infiltrating the other.
-Princess Principal follows five of those spies and documents their missions to infiltrate the nobility and keep the peace.
-These girls are highly trained artists of espionage and will stop at nothing to complete their missions.
+During the late 1900s, the unearthing of a novel mineral in London triggered a dispute.
+The Kingdom of Albion has been bisected by an immense wall separating its eastern and western regions.
+The tension between the Commonwealth and the monarchy is palpable, and both factions have their respective spies infiltrating each other’s ranks.
+Princess Principal tracks the endeavours of five such spies as they embark on missions to infiltrate the nobility and maintain harmony.

 These young women are accomplished practitioners of espionage, trained to the highest standards, and they will leave no stone unturned in their quest to accomplish their goals.

 The initial episode of Princess Principal expertly establishes the show’s tone.
 As viewers, we are presented with minimal information relative to what the spies are privy to.
 We assume the role of the man the girls are aiding in escaping, and our level of surprise is commensurate to his when he discovers that the girls were cognizant of his treachery all along.